dmkofgl/css-collection/level1.md

 - Avoid over-qualifying (e.g., div.card) unless necessary; it increases specificity with little benefit.
 - Reserve IDs and !important for edge cases.

-What are selectors?

-- Selectors are patterns used to target elements in the DOM to apply styles.
-A rule is `selector { property: value; }`.
-- Browsers match selectors from right to left (key selector first), then walk up the tree to verify the rest; write selectors that are clear and not overly long.

 How to use selectors effectively:

 - Prefer class-based styling for reuse and low specificity: `.btn`, `.card--primary`.